 Online giving is here to stay.
 In the past six years, it has steadily grown.
 Overall online revenue increased by 23% in 2017, accelerating from 15% growth the previous year.
 By making it easier for donors to donate and simplifying the solicitation process for nonprofits, it has successfully revolutionized fundraising.

-So it’s high time you started your online fundraising programs.
-Hopefully, this post has given you some pointers.
+Hopefully, this post has given you some pointers in that direction.
 If you need anything more, give me a shout and let me know!Tags: nonprofit fundraising, nonprofits, online fundraising